mienaikoe/ziyu/Chapters/2-5-Chapter12.md

 - The saved go into the Shadestead to bring earrings to them.
 - Casra announces haeself to everyone with one.
 (Lissa doesn't know, but gets suspicious and steals one from Setre.)
 - Lissa becomes furious and orders Setre to round up anyone found with an earring to be sentenced to death.

+- Linyu dies -> we don't want a Holdo scenario
  -->

 ## Chapter 12